Given n line segments, find if any two segments intersect

 Following are steps followed by the algorithm.
 All points from left to right are processed one by one.
 We maintain a self-balancing binary search tree.

 Left end point of line segment 1 is processed: 1 is inserted into the Tree.
 The tree contains 1.
 No intersection.

 Left end point of line segment 2 is processed: Intersection of 1 and 2 is checked.
 2 is inserted into the Tree.
-No intersection.
+Intersection of 1&2 Found (“Note that the above pseudocode returns at this point”).
+We can continue from here to report all intersection points.
 The tree contains 1, 2.